Caldwell Nursery and Botanic Gardens

 Allspice is a small tropical tree native to Jamaica in the Caribbean Islands.
 The dried immature fruit is ground to make allspice used to flavor meats, vegetables and desserts.
 Crushed leaves and berries smell like a mix of cinnamon, cloves, and nutmeg.
 Full sun, well drained soil, protect from freezing.

-Latin Name: Piper magnificum
+Latin Name: Piper betle

 Family: Piperaceae